gradikay/EtsyTagMaster/README.md

 The application can be configured through the following environment variables:

 - `PORT`: The port on which the server runs (default: 5000)

-## 🎨 Customization

-For detailed instructions on how to customize the colors and text of this application, see the [Customization Guide](./CUSTOMIZATION_GUIDE.md).

-You can modify:
-- Color schemes (gradients, backgrounds, UI elements)
-- Text content (headings, labels, button text)
-- UI elements (icons, animations)
-- Responsive design settings

 ## 🤝 Contributing